-- Early recognition and swift action must occur for effective management of COVID-19. - A confirmed COVID-19 outbreak is defined as any of the following: - Any one individual confirmed to have COVID-19, including: - Any resident who is confirmed to have COVID-19 - Any staff member who is confirmed to have COVID-19. - AHS Coordinated COVID-19 Response must be contacted as soon as there is a case suspected. - Operators will notify all residents, families and staff if there is a confirmed COVID-19 outbreak, and inform them of any additional measures that the operator is taking and that they should take.
+- Early recognition and swift action must occur for effective management of COVID-19. - A confirmed COVID-19 outbreak is defined as any of the following: - o Any one individual confirmed to have COVID-19, including: - Any resident who is confirmed to have COVID-19 - Any staff member who is confirmed to have COVID-19. - AHS Coordinated COVID-19 Response must be contacted as soon as there is a case suspected. - The AHS Coordinated COVID-19 Response team should only be contacted with new cases that are suspected in a health care facility that is not already experiencing an outbreak.
+They do not need to be contacted with additional ill individuals (resident/staff) after the initial notification.
+Once the AHS Coordinated COVID-19 Response team has been informed of an outbreak in a health care facility, the AHS Zone Medical Officers of Health (or designate) will be the contact to manage the outbreak going forward. - Operators will notify all residents, families and staff if there is a confirmed COVID-19 outbreak, and inform them of any additional measures that the operator is taking and that they should take.
 Operators will determine the best way to provide communication (e.g. letters, email, posters, website, etc.). - Measures that must be implemented, within this Order, are identified below by the type of site to which they apply.
 This section is followed by additional standards that may apply. - Any site-specific direction provided by the AHS Coordinated COVID-19 Response personnel, or other responding public health staff is required to be followed.